DOVER, Del. - Officials and healthcare workers in Delaware are working towards distributing the vaccine to nearly 1M residents around the state.

 Phase 2 will include people 50-64, people 16-49 with moderate-risk medical conditions, others in group settings who did not receive the vaccine in the earlier phases, and essential workers not able to work from home at all times.

-The state will not offer the vaccine to the general public until doses are plentiful.
 The Delaware Health Department's website estimates the state will move into Phase 4 around June.

 For more on what phase you and your family may fall under, visit the state's website.